Everything You Need to Know About Medical Marijuana and Health Insurance

 - Marijuana edibles

-The strain and form of medical marijuana your doctor prescribes depends on your medical needs and personal preference.
+The strain and form of medical marijuana your doctor recommends will depend on your medical needs and personal preference.

 While many governing bodies and healthcare regulatory organizations remain skeptical, doctors and patients are speaking out in favor of medical marijuana.
 A study found approximately eight out of 10 doctors approve of the use of medical marijuana, and another survey found 92 percent of patients who use medical marijuana said it alleviates their symptoms, according to The Washington Post.